polterguy/phosphorusfive/README.md

 turning the *_x* Node into having the integer value of "5", instead of its string representation.
 Hyperlisp is also extendible in its type system, allowing you to create handlers for your own types to be serialized into Hyperlisp.

+Notice how there is no difference between *"data"* and *"code"* from a semantic point of view in p5.lambda and Hyperlisp.
+There is also no difference between *"methods"* and *"keywords"* in p5.lambda.
+This might for the experienced developer seem like a disadvantage, likely leading to unmaintainable code, and cluttered software solutions, but actually the exact opposite is true.

+By unlearning everything you think you knew about software, and attack it from an entirely new angle, you will actually discover how the *"everything is one"* approach in p5, opens up an entirely new doorway to thinking about software, far superior to all previously learned conventions and best practice.
+For instance, there are no *"design patterns"* in pf.lambda, and neither are any design patterns necessary.
+All existing design patterns are no longer necessary once you start using pf.lambda.

 ## Getting started with phosphorus.ajax